wenhongg/roombook-ui/README.md

-# Room booking UI
+# Room Booking UI

-This is a UI for a room booking web application, produced on [Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme).
+This is a UI for a room booking web application, built on [Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme).

 ## Steps
 To deploy the UI, run: